finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 # **delete_recipe_composer**
 > AnnulSingleStructuredDataResponse delete_recipe_composer(scope, code)

-[EXPERIMENTAL] DeleteRecipeComposer: Delete a Recipe Composer, assuming that it is present.
+DeleteRecipeComposer: Delete a Recipe Composer, assuming that it is present.

 Delete the specified Recipe Composer from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.